Cockroach infestation found in Cardiff student flat, and experts warn the problem is getting worse

 Cardiff University Feminists in Conversation: The Rise of the far Right

-By Ella Simmons (Head of News) On November 4th, 2025, Cardiff University Feminist Society, in collaboration with South Wales Women Against the Far Right, ran an event.
+By Ella Simmons On November 4th, 2025, Cardiff University Feminist Society, in collaboration with South Wales Women Against the Far Right, ran an event.
 An event that had over 70 attendees from different backgrounds, four passionate speak ers from different realms of activism and one shared goal: to fight the far right.
-The event spoke about how in recent years Reform UK, whilst claiming to be the … Continue reading Cardiff University Feminists in Conversation: The Rise of the far Right
+The event spoke about how in recent years Reform UK, whilst claiming to be the party of the … Continue reading Cardiff University Feminists in Conversation: The Rise of the far Right

 Two inmates behind bars, appearing in discussion.